 And was it faulty equipment that led to Jacob’s death?

 Wade was silent for a moment as Anna seethed.
 When the man spoke again, his voice was low and angry.
-“There’s something here, I just cant see it yet.
+“There’s something here.
+I just can’t see it yet.
 Maybe Silas is just corrupt.
 He wouldn’t be the first businessman to line his own pockets.
-But then there’s also this Cheyenne Civic Improvement Fund that he’s apparently in charge of.
-The railway is paying him off to help the community, every month.”
+But there’s also this Cheyenne Civic Improvement Fund that he’s apparently in charge of.
+The railway is paying him off to help the community every month.”

 “Paying him off?”
 Anna frowned.
 “But it sounds like they’re already giving him so much.
-And I have never heard anything about a Cheyenne Improvement Fund?”
+And I have never heard anything about a Cheyenne Improvement Fund.”

 He was right.
 Something was off here.
 Anna was surprised that the Union Pacific Guard Captain had done his homework.